 Growing up in the 60’s was very different from today.
-My mom was a stay at home mom.
+Back then, my mom was a stay at home mom.
 She made most of our clothes on her little Singer portable sewing machine.
-She was self-taught and accomplished at many needle arts such as knitting, crochet, tatting, and embroidery.
+She was self-taught and accomplished at many needle arts such as knitting, crochet, tatting and embroidery.

 I learned how to embroider at the age of 7.
-It was the first needle art that I learned, and the one that I practice every day.
+It was the first needle art that I learned, and the one that I still practice every day.
 I have always loved jewelry, and in those days many of the necklaces were made from glass or plastic beads.
-Taking these apart and repurposing them into my own jewelry and creations was as natural to me as working with a needle and thread.
+Taking these apart, then repurposing them into my own jewelry and creations was as natural to me as working with a needle and thread.

 What are your earliest memories involving your own creative expression?

-Both of my parents had hobbies, and the leftover materials were there for my sister and I to work with.
-My dad was a proto-types engineer and a model airplane enthusiast.
+Both of my parents had hobbies, so the leftover materials were there for my sister and me to work with.
+My dad was a proto-types engineer as well as a model airplane enthusiast.
 I loved the garage for the wood and metal smells.
-I would scavenge the bits and pieces wood, odd metal screws and nails, and arrange the different shapes and textures in ephemeral mosaics on the garage floor.
+I would scavenge the bits and pieces wood, odd metal screws and nails, and then arrange the different shapes and textures in ephemeral mosaics on the garage floor.